Seymour Pine: Biography

 Pine was born on July 21, 1919, in Manhattan and attended Brooklyn College, where he graduated in 1941.
 He joined the NYPD after graduating from college, but shortly thereafter enlisted to serve in the United States Army, where he saw duty in North Africa and in Europe.
-After completing his military service, Pine returned to the force and had been elevated to the rank of deputy inspector in the late 1960s.
+After completing his military service, Pine returned to the force and was elevated to the rank of deputy inspector in the late 1960s.

 Pine died at age 91, on September 2, 2010, at an assisted-living facility in Whippany, New Jersey.
 He was survived by two sons and seven grandchildren.
 His wife, the former Judith Handler, had died in 1987.

 Stonewall

 The NYPD regularly raided such clubs, seeking to combat prostitution and organized crime activities, and Pine said at the time that three other bars in Greenwich Village had been raided in the two weeks before the Stonewall Inn raid.
 In such raids at gay bars, transvestites would routinely be arrested and it was common for officers to harass other customers.
 When the June 28 raid was initiated by his superiors, Deputy Inspector Pine was commander of the vice squad and he was leading a group of eight officers.
-The Stonewall Inn was Mafia-owned and there were 200 people inside when the raid began shortly after Midnight with plainclothes officers presenting a search warrant citing the claim that liquor was being sold illegally at the bar.
+The Stonewall Inn was Mafia-owned and there were 200 people inside when the raid began shortly after midnight with plainclothes officers presenting a search warrant citing the claim that liquor was being sold illegally at the bar.
 Despite orders for all patrons to line up and provide identification, several customers refused and a number of transvestites refused to undergo "anatomical inspections".

 As word of the raid spread, hundreds of protesters gathered outside the Stonewall.
 After the police tried to place a woman in a police car the crowd confronted the officers who went back into the club to avoid the increasingly defiant crowd.
 After some in the crowd tried to set the club on fire, pulled a parking meter out of the sidewalk and tried to use it to smash down the door, and threw objects such as bottles, garbage cans and coins at the officers, additional reinforcements were called, taking more than an hour to restore order and disperse the crowd that had gathered around the Stonewall Inn.
 That night, four police officers were injured and there were 13 arrests made, in addition to several cases of liquor that had been seized as the Inn lacked a liquor license.
 Rioting continued for several nights, with crowds growing into the thousands.
 In his 2004 book Stonewall: The Riots That Sparked the Gay Revolution, David Carter described the Stonewall riots as being "to the gay movement what the fall of the Bastille is to the unleashing of the French Revolution."